mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 Now we have to deal with that `done` property because currently, it will be always set to `false`.

-We could keep another variable - next to `entries` and `index` and update it after every `next` call.
+We could keep another variable - alongside `entries` and `index` - and update it after every `next` call.
 But there is an even easier way.
 We can simply check if `index` already went out of bounds of the `entries` array:

 ```js
 class IterableObject extends Object {